 As the seasons come and go, your horse’s nutritional needs will change, requiring some adjustments to his diet.
 Start your new year off right with a resolution to plan his annual feeding schedule.
-Read on for season-by-season advice, followed by a handy guide to hang at the barn.
+Read on for season-by-season advice, followed by a handy checklist.

 As temperatures finally warm and rains bring new life to pasture grass, it’s time to assess your horse’s weight when he comes out of winter.

 Some horses, usually easy keepers, actually put on weight in the winter due to decreased exercise level when temps are cold.
 Others tend to lose weight due to lack of grazing and burning calories to stay warm.

 For the easy keepers, especially ponies and breeds with cresty necks, it’s quite possible that the high sugar content in spring grass may lead to laminitis.
 If your horse shows any sign of foot soreness or hardening of the crest, immediately pull him off the grass and keep him in a dry lot eating hay.

 If your horse is not prone to grass founder but tends to pack on too many pounds from spring grass, consider a grazing muzzle or restricted grazing hours to allow him some enjoyment but not enough to risk his health by becoming obese.

 If your horse is kept stabled in the winter and will be turned out after the green grass is already thick and lush, start with a very restricted grazing schedule and gradually increase it to reduce the chance of colic or laminitis.
 Begin with 30 minutes of grazing per day, increasing by 5 to 10 minutes per day until reaching at least four hours of grazing, at which point they can be considered fully adjusted to the new digestive challenges of fresh grass.

 Horses kept on pasture 24/7 throughout winter and into spring will have enough time to adjust to the richness of the grass as it gradually comes in, with minimal chance of digestive upset.